CompOmics/compomics.github.io/compomics-utilities/_posts/2017-06-08-identificationparameterscli.md

 -simplify_enzymaticity    Simplify protein groups based on the peptide enzymaticity.
                           1: true, 0: false, default is '1'.

--simplify_evidence        Simplify protein groups based on the Uniprot protein evidence.
+-simplify_evidence        Simplify protein groups based on the UniProt protein evidence.
                           1: true, 0: false, default is '1'.

 -simplify_uncharacterized Simplify protein groups based on the protein characterization.